Modeling the Influence of Environment and Intervention on Cholera in Haiti: Results

-We ran simulations following the above schedule as closely as the simulation would allow by subtracting the numbers of at risk persons (given below) from the susceptible compartment $(S)$ .
+We ran simulations following the above schedule as closely as the simulation would allow by subtracting the numbers of at-risk persons (given below) from the susceptible compartment $(S)$.

-In Ouest the vaccination algorithm involved removing 2970 at risk persons per day starting on 4-May-2012 and ending on 15-May-2012, or 35640 total (these correspond to the vaccination of persons over age 10). then the algorithm removed 1320 at risk persons per day starting on 17-June-2012 and ending on 25-June-2012, or 11880 total (children).
+In Ouest, the vaccination algorithm involved removing 2970 at-risk persons per day starting on 4 May 2012, and ending on 15 May 2012, or 35,640 total (these correspond to the vaccination of persons over age 10).
+Then, the algorithm removed 1320 at-risk persons per day starting on 17 June 2012, and ending on 25 June 2012, or 11,880 total (children).

-In Artibonite the vaccination algorithm removed 2574.67 at risk persons per day starting on 7-May-2012 and ending on 18-May-2012, or 30896 total (over age 10), then the algorithm removed 1144.22 persons per day starting on 10-June-2012 and ending on 18-June-2012, or 10298 total (these correspond to the vaccination of the at risk children).
+In Artibonite, the vaccination algorithm removed 2574.67 at-risk persons per day starting on 7 May 2012, and ending on 18 May 2012, or 30,896 total (over age 10); then, the algorithm removed 1144.22 persons per day starting on 10 June 2012, and ending on 18 June 2012, or 10,298 total (these correspond to the vaccination of the at-risk children).
 These simulations roughly follow the actual vaccination schedules given in Table \ref{Table 5}.

-Since the efficacy of the vaccine (oral Shanchol) is between 65 and 85\% \cite{Date} we did three runs $65, 75,$ and $85\%$ for each department.
-The $75\%$ run was our mean.
-To get the prediction intervals on the numbers of cases in the vaccination model, the upper bound on the interval is the $95\%$ prediction interval determined for $65\%$ run and the lower bound is the $95\%$ prediction interval for the $85\%$ run.
+The efficacy of the vaccine (oral Shanchol) is reported to be between $65\%$ and $85\%$ \cite{Date}.
+We fit efficacy as a parameter and found for Artibonite an efficacy of $67.5\%$ and for Ouest $70.3\%$.